gvogt2023/Humor-Detection-Capstone/README.md

 ## Results

+Accuracy is the metric of greatest importance to our analysis and selection of a final model.

 | Model | Training Accuracy | Test Accuracy |
 |-------|------------------|---------------|
 | Model 1 | 0.92921875 | 0.9108 |